 This type of functionality has always been important but has grown in significance over the past few years as companies have slowed or stopped new store growth and have focused on cost savings through renovations, remodels and dispositions – all of which can be managed more effectively as a Capital Program.

-There have long been best-of-breed solutions in the market for capital project management but with the emergence of SLM and IWMS solutions and the subsequent addition of these features to SLM and IWMS solutions, buying it best-of-breed makes very little sense.
+There have long been best-of-breed solutions in the market for capital project management but with the emergence of IWMS solutions and the subsequent addition of these features to IWMS solutions, buying it best-of-breed makes very little sense.

-Lucernex’s Lx Retail has provided capital project capability for over 5 years and in our upcoming release, we will be dramatically expanding this to include full support for capital program and project management across any number of locations and including any number of programs or brands.
-This set of features was designed with the assistance of two current clients who require the system to flexibly handle remodels, renovations and dispositions.
+Lucernex’s Lx Retail IWMS has provided capital project capability for over 5 years and in 2011, we dramatically expanding this to include full support for capital program and project management across any number of locations and including any number of programs or brands.
+This set of features was designed with the assistance of two current clients who required the system to flexibly handle remodels, renovations and dispositions.